Holiday Camp (film): Cast

-Patricia Roc, Cheerful Charlie Chester, and Gerry Wilmot as themselves (entertaining the campers) and a young Diana Dors dances the Jitterbug.

 Development

-The film was directed by Ken Annakin, who had made a number of documentaries for producer Sydney Box.
-When Box took over Gainsborough Pictures he hired Annakin to make Holiday Camp.
+The film was directed by Ken Annakin, who had made a number of documentaries for producer Sydney Box, including one that involved him directing actors.
+When Box took over Gainsborough Pictures he hired Annakin to make Holiday Camp as part of a ten-picture contract with the director.
 It was part of Box's initial slate of pictures for the company, others including Jassy and Good Time Girl.

+The idea was to make a film about a week in a holiday camp consisting of six separate stories.
 The original story was by magazine writer Godfrey Winn.
 He went to a Butlin's holiday camp at Filey with Annakin to research.
 Annakin remembers Winn "put together a very good story" but Sydney and Muriel Box "decided we should add extra elements".
-He says Muriel Box worked on the Dennis Price character, inspired by the Heath Murders, then they held a round table conference with Ted Willis, Peter Rogers and Mabel Constanduros.
+He says Muriel Box worked on the Dennis Price character Binky Hardwick, inspired by the Heath Murders, then they held a round table conference with Ted Willis, Peter Rogers and Mabel Constanduros.
 "Godfrey wasn't terribly happy about it because he thought he was going to have a single screen credit", says Annakin.

 Peter Rogers had worked as Muriel Box's assistant.
 He says he wrote "the screenplay and most of the stories... but Mabel Constanduros and one or two other people had little ideas.
 Sydney [Box] was always on the side of writers and always gave writers credit, even if they just had two lines in the script."
 Rogers claims it was his idea to introduce the Dennis Price character and "the only bit that Mabel Constanduros contributed was the scene between Jack Warner and Kathleen Harrison on the cliffs."

 Production

-Camp exteriors were shot at Butlin's, Filey.
+Camp exteriors were shot at Butlin's Filey.
 The opening scenes of a train arriving at a seaside cliff-top station and of the passengers boarding buses outside the station were filmed at Sandsend railway station.

-Sydney Box used the film to introduce a number of new actors, including Susan Shaw and Hazel Court.
+Sydney Box used the film to introduce several new actresses, including Susan Shaw and Hazel Court.
 It was Diana Dors' second film appearance.
+She was only fifteen years old and Annakin says "she had terrific joi de vivre and radiated sex... she was bursting with love for everyone and every living thing."

-Some brief moments of Warner and Harrison exercising from the film, (and Michael Shepley playing golf), were re-used at the beginning of Into the Blue (1950 film).
+Some brief moments of Warner and Harrison exercising from the film, and Michael Shepley playing golf, were re-used at the beginning of Into the Blue.

+Annakin says the release of the film was threatened by Billy Butlin, who was unhappy with the plot about a murderer frequenting the camp, and said he would cause legal trouble.
+However, Annakin discovered that people often drowned in the pools at Butlin’s Camps and threatened to leak this information to the press.
+Butlin then backed off.